 Art Inside Airport Inn Port Hardy BC Canada

-48. I went to bed about 10 PM feeling very, very tired.
-Was hoping to
+48. We went to bed about 10 PM feeling very, very

-sleep till about 8 AM, and woke up at three in the morning.
+sleep until about 8 AM.
+Yet, woke up at three in the morning.

 Photo of a Room in Airport Inn Port Hardy British Columbia Canada